lmas/lmas.github.io/drafts/README.md

   Simplest thing to do is a 32x32px PNG, rename it to `favicon.ico` and add tag:
   <link rel="shortcut icon" type="image/png" href="/favicon.ico">

-- tiniest SEO using simple html elements in a page: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML https://developers.google.com/search/docs/advanced/crawling/special-tags Seems to only depend on one tag (not sure about other engines):
+- tiniest "SEO" using simple html elements in a page: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML https://developers.google.com/search/docs/advanced/crawling/special-tags Seems to only depend on one tag (not sure about other engines):